TrendyHQ/trendy-web/README.md

 2. **User-Centric Interface**
    - **Responsive Design:** Optimized for desktops, tablets, and mobile devices to ensure a consistent experience.
-   - **Intuitive Navigation:** A clean, modern layout allows users to easily access detailed trend information.
+   - **Intuitive Navigation:** A clean, modern layout allows users to access detailed trend information easily.

 3. **Customizable Insights**
    - **Advanced Filtering:** Personalize the data view by filtering trends based on age, location, interests, and more.